escap/fenix-ui-filter/README.md

 # Configuration

-To have a look of the default configuration check `fx-filter/config/config.js`.
+Check `fx-filter/config/config.js` to have a look of the default configuration.

 <table>
    <thead>